Home / Handyman Services / How Much Does Drywall Repair Cost? 2025 Prices

 How Much Does Drywall Repair Cost in 2025?

-Different damage types require different repair approaches and costs.
+Different damage types necessitate different approaches and costs associated with repair work.

 Nail Pops and Screw Pops

-Houses settle over time, causing fasteners to push through.
-Fixing nail pops involves resetting the fastener, applying joint compound, and repainting.
-Most contractors fix multiple nail pops in one visit.
-DIY costs just $10-15 in materials.
+Houses settle over time, leading fasteners to push through.
+Fixing nail pops involves resetting fasteners, applying joint compound, and repainting.
+Most contractors offer multiple nail pop repairs in one visit for only $10-15 of materials costs.
+DIY solutions may cost even less!

 Small Holes (Under 3 Inches)